Who was France Prešeren?

 As you tour Slovenia, you will often hear the name Prešeren – streets, buildings, squares, and even special cultural and culinary features are named after him.
 France Prešeren was the greatest Slovenian poet, who lived in the first half of the 19th century.
 He is of great importance for the Slovenian people, as his poetry and his work greatly contributed to strengthening the Slovenian sense of nationhood and cultural identity.
 After Slovenia gained its independence, his poem Zdravljica (A Toast) became the Slovenian national anthem.
 Prešeren's poetry has been translated into many other languages.

-On 8 February, the day of his death, which happened 170 years ago, the Slovenian Cultural Holiday is observed.
+On 8 February, the day of his death, the Slovenian Cultural Holiday is observed.
 On this day, his birthplace, Vrba na Gorenjskem, and Kranj, where the Prešeren Fair is held, are the most ceremonious.
 On the day of his birth, 3 December, Slovenians celebrate This Happy Day of Culture.
 This is when most of Slovenia’s cultural institutions open their doors to visitors for free.
+In 2020, Slovenia will celebrate the 220th anniversary of the Poet's birth.
 If you would like to learn about Prešeren in greater detail, a visit to the key places in his life in Slovenia – Vrba na Gorenjskem, Ljubljana, and Kranj – is a must.

 “O, Vrba, happy village, my old home” (F. Prešeren – Sonnets of Unhappiness)